comprobo20/comprobo20/docs/assignments/warmup_project.md

 For part 1 you will be using rviz to visualize the data from the Neatos.
 Grab a Neato and connect to it.
 Read through the documentation for rviz and perform the following steps:

 1. Set the base_frame to "odom"
-2. Add a visualization of the Neato's stabilized laser scan (topic /stable_scan) (make sure to adjust the size of the markers so you can see them easily)
+2. Add a visualization of the Neato's stabilized laser scan (topic /scan).
+This is most easily found by using the "By topic" tab.
+Make sure to adjust the size of the markers so you can see them easily).
 3. Add a visualization of the Neato itself (this can be done by selecting "Robot Model" from the insert menu")
 4. Add a visualization of the Neato's camera feed (topic camera/image_raw) (TODO: only applies if started with load_camera:=true)